Adalbert of Prague: Episcopacy

 In 981 Adalbert of Magdeburg died, and his young protege Adalbert returned to Bohemia.
 Later Bishop Dietmar of Prague ordained him a Catholic priest.
 In 982, Bishop Dietmar died, and Adalbert, despite being under canonical age, was chosen to succeed him as Bishop of Prague.
 Amiable and somewhat worldly, he was not expected to trouble the secular powers by making excessive claims for the Church.
 Although Adalbert was from a wealthy family, he avoided comfort and luxury, and was noted for his charity and austerity.
-After six years of preaching and prayer, he had made little headway in evangelizing the Bohemians, who maintained deeply embedded pagan beliefs.
+After six years of preaching and prayer, he had made little headway in evangelising the Bohemians, who maintained deeply embedded pagan beliefs.

 Adalbert opposed the participation of Christians in the slave trade and complained of polygamy and idolatry, which were common among the people.
-Once he started to propose reforms he was met with opposition from both the secular powers and the clergy.
+Once he started to propose reforms he was met with opposition from the secular powers as well as the clergy.
 His family refused to support Duke Boleslaus in an unsuccessful war against Poland.
 Adalbert was no longer welcome and eventually forced into exile.
 In 988 he went to Rome.
-He lived as a hermit at the Benedictine monastery of Saint Alexis.
-Five years later, Boleslaus requested that the Pope send Adalbert back to Prague, in hopes of securing his family's support.
-Pope John XV agreed, with the understanding that Adalbert was free to leave Prague if he continued to encounter entrenched resistance.
-Adalbert returned as bishop of Prague, where he was initially received with demonstrations of apparent joy.
-Together with a group of Italian Benedictine monks which brought with him, he founded in 14 January 993 a monastery in Břevnov (then situated westward from Prague, now part of the city), the second oldest monastery on Czech territory.
+He intended to go to Jerusalem, but instead he went to the monastery of Monte Cassino, and from there to the Benedictine monastery of Saint Boniface and Alexis on Aventine Hill, where he lived for two years.